yiGmMk/d7y.io/blog/2022-11-03-dragonfly-integrates-nydus-for-image-acceleration-practice/index.md

   Transfer the traffic to dragonfly P2P based on nydus mirror mode and hit the remote peer cache.
 - Hit Dragonfly Local Peer Cache: Use containerd to pull image via nydus-snapshotter.
   Transfer the traffic to dragonfly P2P based on nydus mirror mode and hit the local peer cache.
-- Hit Dragonfly Local Peer Cache: Use containerd to pull image via nydus-snapshotter.
+- Hit Nydus Cache: Use containerd to pull image via nydus-snapshotter.
   Transfer the traffic to dragonfly P2P based on nydus mirror mode and hit the nydus local cache.

 Test results show `nydus mirror` mode and `dragonfly P2P` integration.